cmsc240-f23/cmsc240-f23.github.io/modules/module11.md

 ## Exercise 3:
-1. Add a new function to `pizzaAPI.cpp` that will save the PizzaSize map to a file.
+1. Add a new function to `pizzaAPI.cpp` that will load the PizzaSize map from a file.
     ```c++
     map<string, PizzaSize> loadFromFile(string filename)
     ```